cicirello/jacoco-badge-generator/README.md

 the badge or Shields endpoint. __Therefore, when using this feature, it is recommended that you also set `generate-summary: true` and commit the summary report JSON file to the repository.__

+#### `coverage-decrease-limit`

+This input enables overriding `fail-on-coverage-decrease` when coverage is at least this limit.
+To use, first set `fail-on-coverage-decrease: true`.
+You can then set the limit as desired, such as `coverage-decrease-limit: 95`, which in this example would only fail the workflow if coverage decreased and is also below 95%.
+If coverage is 95% or higher in this example, the action will ignore the `fail-on-coverage-decrease`.
+You can specify the limit as either 95 or 0.95, which are both equivalent.
+The default is `coverage-decrease-limit: 100`, which means that if you are using `fail-on-coverage-decrease: true` any decrease will fail the workflow.

+#### `branches-decrease-limit`

+This input enables overriding `fail-on-branches-decrease` when branches coverage is at least this limit.
+To use, first set `fail-on-branches-decrease: true`.
+You can then set the limit as desired, such as `branches-decrease-limit: 95`, which in this example would only fail the workflow if branches coverage decreased and is also below 95%.
+If branches coverage is 95% or higher in this example, the action will ignore the `fail-on-branches-decrease`.
+You can specify the limit as either 95 or 0.95, which are both equivalent.
+The default is `branches-decrease-limit: 100`, which means that if you are using `fail-on-branches-decrease: true` any decrease will fail the workflow.

 #### `generate-workflow-summary`

 This input controls whether or not to log the coverage percentages to the GitHub Actions